Your tenant doesn’t care.

 - A vacant property is not going to cash flow very well!
 If your asking rent isn’t at fair market value, you’ve either got to find a sucker to rent your place for over and above the market rent, or sit vacant for several months until you finally decide that being vacant isn’t really worth it.
 This might work in an extremely tight market like downtown Vancouver where people get desperate and grab anything they can find, even if it’s overpriced, but it won’t work forever and in most balanced markets, as markets change…always!

-If you’re interested in having your rental rates evaluated, connect with us here!
+If you’re interested in having your rental rates evaluated, please reach out to our property management company.